WLCM

-WLCM (1390 AM) is a commercial radio station licensed to Holt, Michigan and serving the Lansing-East Lansing metropolitan area.
-It airs a Christian talk and teaching format and is owned by the Christian Broadcasting System headed by Jon Yinger.
-The studios are on Lawrence Highway in Charlotte, Michigan.
+WLCM (1390 AM) is a commercial radio station licensed to Holt, Michigan, United States, and serving the Lansing-East Lansing metropolitan area.
+It airs a Catholic radio format owned and operated by Ave Maria Radio via Ave Maria Media Services, and also carries EWTN Radio programming.
+Studios are located on Lawrence Highway in Charlotte.
+WLCM operates from two transmitter sites; the daytime facility is in Charlotte and the nighttime facility is in Holt.